|Dear SBARC Members,

 If anyone wants the raw logs to run stats on, or otherwise, please let me know.

 We also need to decide how many antennas we want to use (it was five this year, per above), what radios, where we’d like to do Field Day (a little more public exposure would be nice, but being up on a hill can’t be beat), how to spread the word, and how to get earlier commitments.
-I discovered we really need to have some training in advance as well, such as: how to use the logging software, how the contest exchanges works and what it means, how to use the radios (every radio is different), and some basic things like knot tying and proper ways to roll up electrical cords and ropes.
+I discovered we really need to have some training in advance as well, such as: how to use the logging software, how the contest exchanges works and what it means, how to use the radios (every radio is different), and some basic things like knot tying and proper ways to roll up electrical cords and ropes as suggested by an electrical contractor.

 I want to thank Mike K6QD (our very experienced contestor) for leading the Rover crew in setting up the Force-12 (and helping set it up twice before hand), for his great advice and for finding some bandpass filters for the event.
 Also, Bob K6CTX purchased parts for and helped prep the Force-12 on several occasions before Field Day and made sure the Rover was ready for us on Field Day.
 Wayne AF6GX helped numerous times with the Force-12 before Field Day and helped set up AND break down.
 Abhilekh W6WV not only helped in advance of the event, but stayed all 24-hours non-stop, did a lot of operating, and helped with set up and break down; he was a phenomenal help.
 If it were not for these four hams, this never could have been pulled off.
 May hat is off to them.